Daily High to Daily Low: Is It Safe to Buy Nutrien Ltd. (NTR)?

 Barclays gave a rating of “Overweight” to NTR, setting the target price at $116 in the report published on June 01st of the current year.

-Volatility was left at 3.23%, however, over the last 30 days, the volatility rate increased by 2.33%, as shares surge +14.68% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.66% lower at present.
+Volatility was left at 2.97%, however, over the last 30 days, the volatility rate increased by 2.50%, as shares surge +16.76% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +11.43% upper at present.

 Stock Fundamentals for NTR